-- a) A description of how the two channels of the proposed level measurement system meet this requirement so that the potential for a common cause event to adversely affect both channels is minimized to the extent practicable. - b) Further information on how each level measurement system, consisting of level sensor electronics, cabling, and readout devices will be designed and installed to address independence through the application and selection of independent power sources, the use of physical and spatial separation, independence of signals sent to the location(s) of the readout devices, and the independence of the displays.
+- a) A description of how the two channels of the proposed level measurement system meet this requirement [for separation] so that the potential for a common cause event to adversely affect both channels is minimized to the extent practicable. - b) Further information on how each level measurement system, consisting of level sensor electronics, cabling, and readout devices will be designed and installed to address independence through the application and selection of independent power sources, the use of physical and spatial separation, independence of signals sent to the location(s) of the readout devices, and the independence of the displays.

-(This information was previously requested as RAI-5 in the NRC email dated July 11, 2013.)
+(This information was previously requested as RAI-5 in the NRC letter dated June 19, 2013.)